Coyolxāuhqui: Discovery

 Archaeologists of the Instituto Nacional de Antropología e Historia working at the place were the stone was discovered, 1978.

 On February 21, 1978, a group of workers for the Mexico City electric power company came across a large shield-shaped stone covered in reliefs while digging.
 The stone they uncovered depicts the narrative of Coyolxāuhqui's defeat at Coatepec, shown at left.
 The discovery renewed the interest in excavating the ancient city of Tenochtitlán underneath Mexico City.
 This led to the excavation of the Huēyi Teōcalli (Templo Mayor), directed by Eduardo Matos Moctezuma.

-Head of Coyolxāuhqui; circa 1500; diorite; 80 x 80 x 65 cm; National Museum of Anthropology (Mexico City).
+Head of Coyolxāuhqui; c.
+1500; diorite; 80 x 80 x 65 cm; National Museum of Anthropology (Mexico City).
 As usual, she is shown decapitated and with closed eyelids, as her brother, Huitzilopochtli, beheaded her.

 This relief is one of the best known Aztec monuments and one of the few great Aztec monuments to have been found fully in situ.